WallarooLabs/blog.wallaroolabs.com/content/post/checkpointing.md

 In the diagram above, from the point that A initiates the barrier, it has to queue any messages it receives over the input from B until it receives the barrier over that input.
 B, on the other hand, never queues messages because it received the barrier over its one and only input (and did not initiate it).
 If B had a second input, say from a node C, then after receiving the barrier from A, it would have to start queueing messages from C until it receives the barrier from C.

 Notice that on this approach a node never has to stop processing messages, thus avoiding the costs associated with the stop-the-world approach.
+With Chandy-Lamport, the message queue is only for writing those messages to disk with the snapshot.
+You can actually just keep copies in the queue and process those messages immediately.
+The important thing is that outputs corresponding to those messages will only be sent after the barrier.

 ## Checkpointing in a Stream Processing System